wseaton/gpu-pruner/README.md

   -l, --log-format <LOG_FORMAT>
           Log format to use

-          [default: pretty]
+          [default: default]
-          [possible values: json, pretty]
+          [possible values: json, default, pretty]

   -h, --help
           Print help (see a summary with '-h')
 ```

-## OTEL via OLTP
+## OTEL via OTLP

-When compiled with the `otel` feature, OLTP metrics and trace export is enabled, and can be configured via environment variables, eg:
+When compiled with the `otel` feature, OTLP metrics and trace export is enabled, and can be configured via environment variables, eg:

 ```
           env: